 To use Single AF mode:

-- To focus, part depress the shutter button to focus
+- Part depress the shutter button to focus

 - The camera will lock focus at that point

-- You can then fully depress the shutter button to take the shot
+- Fully depress the shutter button to take the shot

-- Or you can recompose by moving your camera slightly to the side
+- Or recompose by moving your camera slightly to the side before taking the shot

 - As long neither you nor your subject moves forwards or backwards, the area you focused on will still be in focus